-For many of our volunteer roles (including transport, shopping and befriending) an enhanced DBS check is required, and the Scheme helps to arrange this and covers the costs involved.
+All our volunteer roles require an enhanced DBS check, and the Scheme helps to arrange this and covers the costs involved.
 As required by law, we have a policy on the recruitment of ex-offenders and on the storage of DBS information about our volunteers.

 Mission, vision and values

-To be a dependable good neighbour to any St Albans resident in need, by providing practical support, quickly and informally.
+To be a dependable good neighbour to any St Albans resident in need, providing support quickly and informally.

-As a trusted community charity, we always act with:
+As a trusted community charity, we provide “organised kindness” with:

-integrity - maintaining strong moral principles, always in line with our charity’s procedures and standards
+Integrity - maintaining strong moral principles and high standards of welfare, including health and safety, always in line with our procedures and policies

 St Albans Good Neighbour Scheme was launched on 16 October 1980 with 80 enthusiastic volunteers all hoping to make a positive contribution to their local community.